Tourism in Tunisia: Desert and film sets

 The Tunisian desert represents a major tourist destination in the country.
-The oases add some greenness and shades to the aridity of the pristine environment and the hot sun of the Saharan dunes.
+The oases add some greenness and shade to the aridity of the pristine environment and the hot sun of the Saharan dunes.

-Since the Arab invasions on Tunisia, a growing population settled in the arid environment of the Numedian regions Medenine, Tataouine and Tozeur where they created oases as havens and also souks and old towns as new urban centers.
+Since the Arab invasions on Tunisia, a growing population settled in the arid environment of the Numidian regions Medenine, Tataouine and Tozeur where they created oases as havens and also souks and old towns as new urban centers.

 Tozeur benefited from its extremely authentic old town and its souks to develop the tourism industry especially for the winter and spring seasons.
 Several hotels and maisons d’hote opened in Tozeur as well as some upscale units such as the world-famous Thai brand, Anantara in 2019 which is ranked as the best hotels in the world.

 Taking a horse carriage to visit the oases and to taste the delicious Deglet Nour as well as going to Chott el Djerid, the largest salt lake in the Sahara Desert are must-do activities in the region.

 The canyons and rocky mountains of the south as in Mides and the Berber village of Chebika, Tozeur can be visited while taking the old and luxurious Lézard rouge train for a few ride hours stopping at many natural stations.

-Georges Lucas's Star Wars made of Tataouine and Matmata, Tunisia's underground houses tourist destinations.
+With George Lucas's inspiration for Star Wars protagonist Luke Skywalker's home planet of Tatooine coming from Tunisia, the Tunisian City Tataouine and Matmata's underground houses became tourist destinations.

 Numerous other Hollywood movies were filmed in the Tunisian south, such as The English Patient.